ludwig-ai/ludwig-docs/src/docs/user_guide.md

 - `representation'` (default `dense`): the possible values are `dense` and `sparse`. `dense` means the embeddings are initialized randomly, `sparse` means they are initialized to be one-hot encodings.
 - `embedding_size` (default `256`): it is the maximum embedding size, the actual size will be `min(vocabulary_size, embedding_size)` for `dense` representations and exactly `vocabulary_size` for the `sparse` encoding, where `vocabulary_size` is the number of different strings appearing in the training set in the column the feature is named after (plus 1 for `<UNK>`).
-- `embeddings_on_cpu` (default `false`): by default embeddings matrices are stored on GPU memory if a GPU is used, as it allows for faster access, but in some cases the embedding matrix may be really big and this parameter forces the placement of the embedding matrix in regular memory and the CPU is used to resolve them, slightly slowing down the process as a result of data transfer between CPU and GPU memory.
+- `embeddings_on_cpu` (default `False`): by default embeddings matrices are stored on GPU memory if a GPU is used, as it allows for faster access, but in some cases the embedding matrix may be really big and this parameter forces the placement of the embedding matrix in regular memory and the CPU is used to resolve them, slightly slowing down the process as a result of data transfer between CPU and GPU memory.
-- `pretrained_embeddings` (default `null`): by default `dense` embeddings are initialized randomly, but this parameter allow to specify a path to a file containing embeddings in the [GloVe format](https://nlp.stanford.edu/projects/glove/).
+- `pretrained_embeddings` (default `None`): by default `dense` embeddings are initialized randomly, but this parameter allow to specify a path to a file containing embeddings in the [GloVe format](https://nlp.stanford.edu/projects/glove/).
 When the file containing the embeddings is loaded, only the embeddings with labels present in the vocabulary are kept, the others are discarded.
 If the vocabulary contains strings that have no match in the embeddings file, their embeddings are initialized with the average of all other embedding plus some random noise to make them different from each other.
 This parameter has effect only if `representation` is `dense`.
-- `embeddings_trainable` (default `true`): If `true` embeddings are trained during the training process, if `false` embeddings are fixed.
+- `embeddings_trainable` (default `True`): If `True` embeddings are trained during the training process, if `false` embeddings are fixed.
 It may be useful when loading pretrained embeddings for avoiding finetuning them.
 This parameter has effect only for `representation` is `dense` as `sparse` one-hot encodings are not trainable.
 - `dropout` (default `false`): determines if there should be a dropout layer after embedding.
 - `initializer` (default `null`): the initializer to use.
 If `null`, the default initialized of each variable is used (`glorot_uniform` in most cases).
 Options are: `constant`, `identity`, `zeros`, `ones`, `orthogonal`, `normal`, `uniform`, `truncated_normal`, `variance_scaling`, `glorot_normal`, `glorot_uniform`, `xavier_normal`, `xavier_uniform`, `he_normal`, `he_uniform`, `lecun_normal`, `lecun_uniform`.
 Alternatively it is possible to specify a dictionary with a key `type` that identifies the type of initializer and other keys for its parameters, e.g. `{type: normal, mean: 0, stddev: 0}`.
 To know the parameters of each initializer, please refer to [TensorFlow's documentation](https://www.tensorflow.org/api_docs/python/tf/keras/initializers).
-- `regularize` (default `true`): if `true` the embedding weights are added to the set of weights that get regularized by a regularization loss (if the `regularization_lambda` in `training` is greater than 0).
+- `regularize` (default `True`): if `True` the embedding weights are added to the set of weights that get regularized by a regularization loss (if the `regularization_lambda` in `training` is greater than 0).
-- `tied_weights` (default `null`): name of the input feature to tie the weights the encoder with.
+- `tied_weights` (default `None`): name of the input feature to tie the weights the encoder with.
 It needs to be the name of a feature of the same type and with the same encoder parameters.

 Example category feature entry in the input features list: